LeaVerou/lea.verou.me/blog/2025/north-star-ui/index.md

 Instead, **the big challenge was navigating the practical constraints**, since CSS implemented in browsers has different performance characteristics, so a syntax that is easily feasible for a preprocessor may be out of reach for a browser.
-In this case, the North Star syntax had been ruled out by browser engineers due to prohibitive parsing performance [^1], so we had to design a different, more explicit syntax that could be parsed more efficiently.
+In this case, the North Star syntax had been ruled out by browser engineers due to prohibitive parsing performance [^lookahead], so we had to design a different, more explicit syntax that could be parsed more efficiently.

-[^1]: for any Compilers geeks out there that want all the deets: it required potentially unbounded lookahead since there is no fixed number of tokens a parser can read and be able to tell the difference between a selector and a declaration.
+[^lookahead]: for any Compilers geeks out there that want all the deets: it required potentially unbounded lookahead since there is no fixed number of tokens a parser can read and be able to tell the difference between a selector and a declaration.

-[Initial attempts](https://www.w3.org/TR/2021/WD-css-nesting-1-20210831/#nesting) for a syntax that satisfied these requirements introduced a lot of noise, in the form of an awkward, noisy `@nest` token that needed to be placed in the beginning of many nested rules.

-At this point, it is important to note that CSS Nesting is a feature that once available, it is used all over a stylesheet, not just a couple times here and there.
+At this point, it is important to note that CSS Nesting is a feature that once available, is used all over a stylesheet, not just a couple times here and there.
-For such widely used features, every character counts.
-Conciseness and readability of syntax are paramount, especially when conciseness is the sole purpose of this feature in the first place!
+Both conciseness and readability are paramount, especially when conciseness is the sole purpose of the feature in the first place!

+[Initial attempts](https://www.w3.org/TR/2021/WD-css-nesting-1-20210831/#nesting) for a syntax that satisfied these requirements introduced a lot of noise, in the form of an awkward, noisy `@nest` token that needed to be placed in the beginning of most nested rules.
-Worse yet, these attempts were actively incompatible with the NSUI syntax, as well as other parts of CSS (namely, the `@scope` rule).
+Worse yet, these attempts were actively incompatible with the North Star syntax, as well as other parts of CSS (namely, the `@scope` rule).
-This meant that even if the NSUI became feasible later, CSS would need to forever support syntax that would then have no purpose, it would exist just as a wart from the past, just like HTML doctypes.
+This meant that even if the North Star UI became feasible later, CSS would need to forever support syntax that would then have no purpose, and would only exist as a wart from the past, just like HTML doctypes.

 This proposal sat dormant for a while, since implementors were not exactly in a hurry to ship it.
 This all changed when [State of CSS 2022](https://2022.stateofcss.com/en-US/usage/#missing_features_freeform) showed Nesting as the top missing CSS feature, making Google suddenly very keen to ship it.

-A small subset of the CSS Working Group, led by Elika Etemad and yours truly organized a number of breakouts to explore alternatives, an effort that produced not one, not two, but four competing proposals.
+A small subset of the CSS Working Group, led by Elika Etemad and yours truly organized a number of breakouts to explore alternatives, an effort that produced not one, not two, but **four competing proposals**.
-The one that the group voted to adopt [^option3] was the one I [designed](https://github.com/w3c/csswg-drafts/issues/7834#issuecomment-1272373216) with the NSUI in mind, by asking the question:
+The one that the group voted to adopt [^option3] was the one I [designed](https://github.com/w3c/csswg-drafts/issues/7834#issuecomment-1272373216) with the North Star in mind, by asking the question:
-**If the NSUI is out of the question _right now_, how close can we get and still be compatible with it in case it becomes feasible later on?**
+**If the North Star syntax is out of the question _right now_, how close can we get and still be compatible with it in case it becomes feasible later on?**

 [^option3]: Originally dubbed [*“Lea’s proposal”*](https://github.com/w3c/csswg-drafts/blob/2535b93ca241a1db5a29c47c5b22c5b1d0be2e71/css-nesting-1/proposals.md), and later ["Non-letter start proposal"](https://github.com/w3c/csswg-drafts/blob/main/css-nesting-1/proposals.md), but became known as [Option 3](https://webkit.org/blog/13607/help-choose-from-options-for-css-nesting-syntax/) from its position among the five options considered (including the original syntax).